strongjz/amazon-eks-and-amazon-ec2-k8s-container-networking-workshops/content/module4/deployapplicaton/deployapplicationnetwork.md

 date: 2019-11-24T11:51:22-08:00
 weight: 21
 pre: "<b>2. </b>"
-draft: true
+draft: false
 ---

 ### In this activity we walk through cluster network details with an application deployed across the cluster:

-* Check worker node networking details after deploying application:
+1. Check worker node networking details after deploying application:
-  * Should be on the **worker node** for this:
+  1. Should be on the **worker node** for this:
-  * Access worker node, you can use already opened ssh connection to the worker node or you can open a new connection
+  2. Access worker node, you can use already opened ssh connection to the worker node or you can open a new connection
-  * Worker node public ip address can be found in the output of 'kubectl get nodes -o wide' command
+  3. Worker node public ip address can be found in the output of 'kubectl get nodes -o wide' command
 ```
 kubectl get nodes -o wide
 ```